Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/SteerForFlee.md

 #### Speed

-The speed to move towards the target at.
+The speed to move away from the target at.
 The units of this value depend on the `Speed Type` property.